 Boxer Shepherds can look intimidating at first, but they are actually one of the most lovable, quirky, and loyal mixes.
 Like many German Shepherd mixes, these dogs are high-energy.
 Activities like jogging or frisbee are a good way to spend time with them.

-Most Boxer Shepherds look like a taller Boxer dog with their short muzzle, floppy ears, short brown fur and deep chest.
+Most Boxer Shepherds look like a taller type of Boxer with their short muzzle, floppy ears, short brown fur and deep chest.
 You will see their German Shepherd side in their black markings and tall, lean body.

 Boxer Shepherds are intelligent, but they are hard to train because of their overwhelming energy and short attention spans.
 They can also be very rambunctious so it is best to keep them away from small children.